rippled Server Modes

 A hub server is a P2P Mode server with lots of peer protocol connections to other servers.
 Hub servers, especially public hubs that allow connections from the open internet, help the XRP Ledger network maintain efficient connectivity.
 Successful public hubs embody the following traits:

 Connections with a lot of reliable peers.

 Ability to relay messages reliably.

 The robustness of the XRP Ledger depends on an interconnected web of validators who each trust some other validators not to collude.
-In addition to processing each transaction and calculating ledger state just like other P2P Mode servers, validators participate actively in the consensus protocol.
+In addition to processing each transaction and calculating ledger state exactly like other P2P Mode servers, validators participate actively in the consensus protocol.
 If you or your organization relies on the XRP Ledger, it is in your interest to contribute to the consensus process by running one server as a validator.

 For more information about running a validator, see Run